 - surgical removal of benign and malignant diseases of the liver, including hepatocellular carcinoma

 - surgical repair or removal of the gallbladder and bile duct to treat people with benign and malignant disease

 - laparoscopic repair of bile duct injuries and bile duct stones

 - laparoscopic gallbladder removal

-Surgical resection for hepatocellular carcinoma, or liver cancer, involves removing the portion of the liver that is diseased, which usually includes the tumor and surrounding tissue.
+Surgery for hepatocellular carcinoma, or liver cancer, involves removing the portion of the liver that is diseased.
+This usually includes the tumor and surrounding tissue.
 The patient’s liver is able to regenerate within a few weeks, depending on the size of the portion removed.